f-f/book-librarj/README.md

 ### Dev environment

-1. Run database: `docker run --name some-postgres -e POSTGRES_USER=testuser -e POSTGRES_PASSWORD=testpass -p 127.0.0.1:5432:5432 -d postgres:9.3`
-2. Start the migration if the data: TODO
+1. Run a database istance with `./scripts/create-dev-db` (warning: uses docker)
+2. Migrate the data into it with `./scripts/migrate`
 3. In a terminal start figwheel: `lein figwheel`
-4. In another terminal start a repl with `lein repl` and then type `(start)` into it
+4. In another terminal start a repl with `lein repl` and then type `(start)` into it (or connect with your editor!)
 5. Navigate to `localhost:3000`, start hacking!

 ### Production environment

-1. Run the database somewhere
+1. Run a PostgreSQL database somewhere
+2. Put the coordinates of the database in `credentials.sh`
-2. Migrate the data into it
+3. Migrate the data into it with `./scripts/migrate`
-3. Put the Postgres connection URI in project.clj
-4. Build the production clojurescript with `lein cljsbuild once min`
+4. Build the production clojurescript and start the service with `./scripts/deploy-prod`
-5. Start the service with `lein with-profile prod run`

 ### AWS Deploy
+#### *WARNING: EXPERIMENTAL*

+1. Create the RDS database with `./scripts/run-cloudformation`
+2. Wait until it's created.
+Then get its coordinates with `./scripts/read-cloudformation`
+3. Put this data and some ElasticBeanstalk-enabled IAM credentials in `credentials.sh`
-1. Run the cloudformation script
+4. Run the service on ElasticBeanstalk with `./scripts/deploy-aws`
-2. Get the connection URI from the AWS webinterface
-3. Run `./deploy` to deploy on Elastic Beanstalk